SoftmedTanzania/hdr-mediator-emr/README.md

   core.api.password=openhim-password
 ```

-To build and launch our mediator, run
+To build and launch our mediator, run.

 ```
   mvn install